claraschneuwly/nyc-court-booker/README.md

 - Attempt bookings in order:

     1. Sutton East at 8 PM
+    2. Sutton East at 7 PM

-    2. Riverside Park at 7 PM
+    3. Riverside Park at 7 PM

 - Always attempt Central Park 29 days out if that day is a Saturday: